EPA's Role in the United Nations Economic and Social Council

 - the U.S.-Brazil Joint Initiative on Urban Sustainability,

-- the Climate and Clean Air Coalition Exit and
+- the Climate and Clean Air Coalition and

 Some of the major outcomes of Rio+20 that EPA supported to advance the international conversation on sustainable development include:

-- Strengthening of the United Nations Environment Program (UNEP) by establishing universal membership, making it fully participatory to all interested UN member countries;
+- Strengthening of the United Nations Environment Programme (UNEP) by establishing universal membership, making it fully participatory to all interested UN member countries;

 - Establishment of a high-level forum that builds upon and replaces the Commission on Sustainable Development;

-- Adoption of the 10-Year Framework for Sustainable Consumption and Production, a new multi-stakeholder voluntary partnership program;
+- Adoption of the 10-Year Framework on Sustainable Consumption and Production, a new multi-stakeholder voluntary partnership program, which is implemented by the One Planet Network;

 - Launch of a set of actions to consider how to integrate environmental and social elements into national measures, going beyond current measures of Gross Domestic Product (GDP);